 The District was created in 1962 by the California State Legislature to manage and hold in trust certain tidelands and submerged lands within and around the Bay.
 When this statutory grant took effect, State lands within the Bay that had been previously granted to the Cities of Chula Vista, Coronado, National City, and San Diego were transferred to the District.
 By subsequent action in 1990, tidelands and submerged lands along the Pacific Ocean previously granted to the City of Imperial Beach were also transferred to the District.
 The lands granted to the District are commonly referred to as Tidelands because they are located below the historic mean high tide line.
 Over time, the District has also acquired additional upland parcels and has been granted other land through exchanges.
-These properties are also part of the District's jurisdiction and considered to be a part of Tidelands.
+These properties are also part of the District's jurisdiction.